Everest Base Camp Trek in September

 However, in crowded seasons, you may have to share your room with somebody else, but during this season, you may have your room.
 Also, you will have access to the better option for food and rooms as well as other services.

 Welcome From the Descendants

-The majority of people living in Everest regions are Sherpas.
-Sherpas have even earned a reputation worldwide as a skilled and elite mountaineer.
+The majority of people living in the Everest regions are Sherpas.
+Sherpas have even earned a reputation worldwide as skilled and elite mountaineers.
 The welcoming environment that this group of people offers is extraordinary.
 Upon reaching Namche Bazar, the locals will welcome you in their traditional ways. you will feel very comfortable in the surrounding.
 Welcoming from the sherpas is another perk that makes you want to visit the Base camp.
 They will perform their cultural dance and sing a song as a welcoming present for the visitors.
 Their warm welcome makes you want to stay there more.